Spring Garden Revival

 Stormwater Management & Pollinator Protection in Compliance with Weston's Environmental Initiatives

-Weston’s stormwater management aligns with MassDEP Stormwater Standards and the Clean Water Act, requiring best management practices to prevent fertilizer and pesticide runoff.
-Apply fertilizers based on soil tests, using slow-release products and avoiding application before heavy rain.
-Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
-Mulch beds with 2-4 inches to prevent erosion.
-Rain gardens can be integrated where appropriate.
-Support pollinators by planting native species and leaving perennial stalks through winter for overwintering insects.
-Coordinate with MA Audubon and local pollinator initiatives.
+Weston’s stormwater management aligns with MassDEP Stormwater Standards and Clean Water Act requirements.
+Prevent fertilizer and pesticide runoff by applying products based on soil tests, using slow-release formulations, and avoiding application before rain.
+Incorporate organic matter to improve infiltration and reduce runoff by 20-30%.
+Mulch flower beds with 2-4 inches to control erosion.
+Native plantings support pollinators and wildlife, with perennial stalks left through winter for beneficial insects.
+Coordinate with municipal pollinator initiatives and organizations like MA Audubon.
 These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Weston's sustainability goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs

 Weston’s Parks & Recreation Department maintains public flower beds, park entrance gardens, and seasonal displays, often with support from Master Gardener volunteers and local garden clubs.
 Community involvement is encouraged through volunteer programs, plant donation drives, and educational workshops coordinated with UMass Extension.
 Public safety is prioritized by selecting non-toxic plants for areas near playgrounds and scheduling maintenance to minimize disruption.
-Demonstration gardens and interpretive signage promote sustainable practices, while school partnerships foster environmental education.
-Coordination with municipal events and emergency access requirements ensures that public spaces remain safe, attractive, and accessible.
+Demonstration gardens and school programs promote sustainable practices and environmental awareness.
+For more information or to participate in community beautification, contact:

 Weston Recreation Department